HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxconnect.md

 ./ConfigEngine.sh install-dxconnect-application
 ```

-This task not only installs the DXConnect application, but it also creates the "DXC\_ConfigSettings" WAS Resource Environment Provider and creates `DXCONNECT_MAX_FILE_SIZE_MB` custom property in that REP.
+This task not only installs the DXConnect application, but it also creates the "DXC\_ConfigSettings" WAS Resource Environment Provider and creates [`DXCONNECT_MAX_FILE_SIZE_MB`](#resource-environment-provider-property-for-dxconnect) custom property in that REP.

-!!!note
-    `DXCONNECT_MAX_FILE_SIZE_MB` property indicates the maximum file size that is allowed per request.
-It's **default value is zero**, which means that there are no limits defined, and any file size is acceptable.
-You can change this by going to [Configuration Wizard](#accessing-the-configuration-wizard-admin-console-in-a-container-environment) > Resources > Resource Environment > Resource Environment Provider > DXC_ConfigSettings > Custom Properties and setting up the `DXCONNECT_MAX_FILE_SIZE_MB` property to the desired value.

 To remove DXConnect, use the command below: